gads-citron/eslint-config-citron/README.md

   		// If back (nodejs)
   		"node": true
     },

-    **"extends": ["eslint-config-citron"]**
+    "extends": ["eslint-config-citron"]
   }

-  // For more information on eslint config see https://eslint.org/docs/user-guide/configuring/
   ```

+  _For more information on eslint config see https://eslint.org/docs/user-guide/configuring/_

 - [Add EsLint to your IDE](https://eslint.org/docs/user-guide/integrations)